 I’m really excited about this DIY.
 It’s easy to make and highly effective, even after just one application!
 Your hair will feel silkier and stronger and shine will be restored!
-And of course, this DIY conditioner is completely safe and natural!
+And of course, this DIY Hair Conditioner for Shiny Hair is completely safe and natural!
 I can honestly say I’ll be using it at least once a week all summer!

 I’ve been using a natural shampoo and conditioner for years now.
 The problem is, my hair still feels dry despite this conditioner.
 Not to mention, I haven’t cut more then an inch of my hair for years so it’s really long and prone to breakage and dryness.
 With summer here, that means sun and chlorine-2 huge culprits when it comes to drying skin and hair out.
 Long hair was starting to feel like a losing battle.

 I applied this conditioner for the first time to my hair about a week ago.
 When I was shampooing it out, the texture of my hair felt smooth and strong.
 There was a noticeable difference.
 I plan to use this conditioner at least weekly in the hopes of continuing to grow my long hair.
 I couldn’t be happier with the immediate results!

 I formulated this DIY to be somewhat solid.
 I’ve always experienced great results when using coconut oil on my hair and having a more solid consistency makes it much easier to apply.
 Avocado oil is one of the most moisturizing oils and vitamin E helps to strengthen hair strands.
 I chose a blend of lavender, rosemary and chamomile.
 Chamomile helps soften and restore shine so it’s the important one.
 Lavender also helps to soften the hair and if you’re planning on applying this conditioner to your scalp, rosemary helps bring blood flow to the scalp which in turn helps hair growth.
 Can I mention how amazing this conditioner smells?!